Polymer Clay Assembly: Build Order and Join Planning

 Relief faces and stud toppers

 Build the plaque or topper base first to even thickness.
-Set the brow and centerline before any features.
-Add medium features (nose, mouth, eyes) once the brow line locks in proportion.
-Add small surface features last.
+Set the brow and centerline, then place hair or hat mass before small features.
+Add nose, mouth, and cheeks in low relief; save eye detail for last.
+Add small surface features after the big planes read from arm's length.
 The relief face guide covers the order in detail.

 When Assembly Fails: How to Diagnose